ZhangxinruBIT/CarveMix/README.md

 We just provide a simple demo data file named "Task100_ATLASwithCarveMix" which contains 3 subjects of ATLAS dataet.
 It is important to note that the demo data schema is single-label single-mode.

-**And multi-label multi-modes such as the BraTS dataset can be modified based on "Simple_CarveMix.py" as you need, even make sure if you need intensity normalization for heterogeneous data.**
+**And multi-modes such as the BraTS dataset can be modified based on "Simple_CarveMix.py" as you need, even make sure if you need intensity normalization for heterogeneous data.**

 **First you should prepare task folder**, the following structure is expected: